 The simplification is not prudent, but yields the correct figures on average (when not used selectively).

-Conclusion
+Qualitative assessment

 The majority of members concluded to focus only on options 3), 5) and 6).
 The other options were excluded for the following reasons: